Marcia Cross: Career

-Cross began her television career in 1984 on the soap opera The Edge of Night, playing the recurring role of Liz Correll.
+Cross began her acting career in 1984 on the soap opera The Edge of Night, playing the recurring role of Liz Correll.
 Afterwards, she relocated from New York to Los Angeles, and soon landed roles in television movies such as The Last Days of Frank and Jesse James, co-starring with Johnny Cash and Kris Kristofferson.
-In 1986, she joined the cast of the ABC daytime soap opera One Life to Live, where she played the role of Kate Sanders, until 1987.
-She followed this with guest-starring roles on primetime shows such as Who's the Boss?, Quantum Leap, Knots Landing and Cheers.
+In 1986, she joined the cast of the daytime soap opera One Life to Live, where she played the role of Kate Sanders, until 1987.
+She followed this with guest roles on primetime shows such as Who's the Boss?, Quantum Leap, Knots Landing and Cheers.

-In 1992, Cross was cast as Dr. Kimberly Shaw in the Fox primetime soap opera Melrose Place.
+In 1992, Cross was cast as Dr. Kimberly Shaw in the primetime soap opera Melrose Place.
 She left in the fifth season.
-She also appeared on the episodes of sitcoms, such as Seinfeld, Boy Meets World, Ally McBeal, Spin City and The King of Queens.
+She also appeared in sitcoms such as Seinfeld, Boy Meets World, Ally McBeal, Spin City and The King of Queens.
 Her dramatic roles include appearances on CSI, Strong Medicine, Profiler and Touched by an Angel.
-Her film credits include independent movies Bad Influence (1990), Always Say Goodbye (1996), Just Peck (2009) and Bringing Up Bobby (2011).
-In 2003, Cross spent a season co-starring as Linda Abbott on WB's series Everwood.
+Her film credits include Bad Influence (1990), Always Say Goodbye (1996), Just Peck (2009) and Bringing Up Bobby (2011).
+In 2003, Cross spent a season co-starring as Linda Abbott on the TV series Everwood.

-In 2004, Cross starred as role of Bree Van de Kamp in Desperate Housewives.
-The show was the breakout hit of the 2004–05 television season, and Cross was nominated for several awards for her role, including an Emmy Award, three Golden Globe Awards, and five Screen Actors Guild Awards (winning two with cast).
+In 2004, Cross starred in the role of Bree Van de Kamp in Desperate Housewives.
+The show was one of the breakout hits of the 2004–2005 television season, and Cross was nominated for several awards for her role, including an Emmy Award, three Golden Globe Awards, and five Screen Actors Guild Awards (winning two with cast).
 She also received a Satellite Award for her performance in the show's second season.
-The series ran for eight seasons until it concluded in 2012.
-In 2014, after two years on hiatus, Cross co-starred as the lead character's mother in the unsuccessful Fox comedy pilot Fatrick.
-In 2015, Cross guest starred in an episode of Law & Order: Special Victims Unit, and later joined the cast of ABC thriller series Quantico playing the recurring role of President Claire Haas, a former Democratic vice presidential nominee.
+The series ran for eight seasons until 2012.
+In 2014, after two years on hiatus, Cross co-starred as the lead character's mother in the unsuccessful comedy pilot Fatrick.

+In 2015, Cross guest-starred with Robert Vaughn in an episode of Law & Order: Special Victims Unit, and later she joined the cast of the thriller series Quantico, playing the recurring role of President Claire Haas, a former Democratic vice presidential nominee.

 Personal life

 As a child, Cross showed an early interest in performing.
-She took piano lessons, dance lessons at the Ceil Sharon School of Dance, and was her high school's mascot at school games.
-Her first acting role was in grade school, in a play called The Witch of Blackbird Pond.
+She took piano and dance lessons at the Ceil Sharon School of Dance, and was her high school's mascot at school games.
+Her first acting role was in grade school, in a dramatic adaptation of The Witch of Blackbird Pond.